FusionAuth/fusionauth-site/site/_posts/2021-04-23-announcing-fusionauth-1-26.md

 {% include _image.liquid src="/assets/img/blogs/release-1-26/setting-mfa-options.png" alt="Configuring allowed MFA methods." class="img-fluid" figure=false %}

-Unfortunately, these changes are **not backwards compatible** with the previous Two Factor implementation, so if you have built on top of it, please [review the changes carefully](/docs/v1/tech/apis/two-factor/).

 ## Entity Management

 When talking to customers, users and potential clients, we heard that they were often modelling entities beyond users and wanted to use FusionAuth.

-So, we built it; Entity Management is a premium feature requiring a paid license.
-It is currently in technology preview and may change; please provide feedback to us.
+So we built tooling to help you do just that with Entity Management.
+Entity Management is a premium feature requiring a paid license.
+It is currently in technology preview and may change.
+We would love for you to try it out and see if it helps you solve this class of problem.
+In other words, let us know what you think!

 You can create distinct entity types representing classes of entities, such as "API" or "Company".
 You then can create permissions on these types, such as "invoke" or "manage".
 At that point, you create individual instantiations of these types, such as "Reminder API" or "Bachmanity".
 Finally, create "grant" relationships between entities, which allow you to model permissions between entities.

 For example, suppose I have a reminder API which needs to call a todo API to query upcoming tasks.
-With entity management, I can:
+With Entity Management, I can:

 * Create an "API" entity type with the following permissions: `query`, `execute`, and `configure`.
 * Create an "reminder API" entity
 * Set up a "todo API" entity
-* Grant the reminder API `query` permissions on the todo API
+* Grant the "reminder API" `query` permissions on the todo API

 When the reminder API is ready to gather upcoming tasks, it "signs in" with the Client Credentials grant.
 FusionAuth will, if the reminder API has the appropriate permission on the todo API, create a JWT.
 The reminder API can present the JWT, perhaps as a bearer token, to the todo API.
 The todo API can then process the request and return the needed data.